 To get the most savings out of the rail pass, you'll still have to plan right and pay cash at the station for tickets on local, regional train jaunts, but you can save substantially if you make medium trips on the Intercity and faster trains like the Frecce series, which has replaced Eurostar Italia trains.
 Let's work it out with some real figures.

 A more frugal idea for those combining a vacation in Italy with one of the adjacent contries is to try Multiple Country Passes as train travel is more expensive in France and Germany, for example.
+For example, you could zip from Tuscany to Provence with a France-Italy pass.

 You can check prices for point to point train tickets or order rail passes using the buttons below.